genropy/genropy_saved/docs/genro/database/sites/root.rst

             server=NewServer(__file__)
             server.run()

-    For more information on WSGI, please check the Genro :ref:`genro_wsgi` documentation page.
+    For more information on WSGI, please check the Genro :ref:`wsgi` documentation page.